 - 400 g bread flour (AP is okay)

-- Mix the flour, sugar, oil and salt in the bowl of a stand mixer.
+- Measure out the flour, sugar, and salt in the bowl of a stand mixer

 STEP 3: Knead and first rise

-- Place bowl in mixer and with the dough hook attachment, knead on #4 for 3 minutes, then #2 for 5
+- With the dough hook attachment, knead on #4 for 3 minutes, then #2 for 5

 - Dough should come away from the sides, and be able to stretch with out breaking